Melania’s Touch-Up Policy

 How to Request a Touch-Up

-Touch-ups are meant to restore the original design, not alter or expand it.
+Touch-ups are intended to restore the original design, not to change or expand it.
+Any design changes, additions, or new ideas will require a separate appointment.

 My Guarantee